One way to look at the price of gold is that it dropped from its high of around $1,900 in early June.

-Sentiment for the white metal clearly perked up between March of last year and February of this year.
-And clearly faded somewhat since then.
+Sentiment for the white metal perked up between March of last year and February of this year.
+And faded somewhat since then.

 Fundamental Analysis of the Gold Price

-At the same time, you can see the beginning of a trend of rising basis and falling cobasis (abundance and scarcity of metal to the market, respectively).
-In other words, at a price of 29.6mg per dollar (i.e. $1,050 per ounce), gold is pretty scarce.
+At the same time, you can see the beginning of a trend of rising basis and falling cobasis (abundance and scarcity of metal in the market, respectively).
+In other words, for 29.6mg per dollar (i.e. $1,050 per ounce), gold is pretty scarce.
 People are not bringing gold to the market.
 As the price of gold rises, it draws more gold out.

 As a side note, the basis will tend to be higher when interest rates are higher.
 This is because market makers must borrow dollars to buy gold and sell futures.
 This carry trade is what limits the basis spread (for a fuller discussion of this, see our Outlook 2021).

 We would take the basis readings between March and August 2020 with a grain of salt.
-Lockdown caused logistical problems that interfered with gold carry, and we believe the basis during that period is spurious and not a real signal.
+The lockdown caused logistical problems that interfered with gold carry, and we believe the basis during that period is spurious and not a real signal.

-It is obvious that the trend of falling scarcity ended, as early as December 2018.
+The trend of falling scarcity ended, as early as December 2018.
 And this trend accelerated through March of this year.
-Since then, basis has been sideways.
+Since then, the basis has been sideways.

 But here is the thing to note.
 The elevated scarcity level is at just under $1,800 today.
 When scarcity began to rise in December 2018, the price was just over $1,200.